HotDoc Now Available To Book In-Room Appointments. Call Directly for Phone Consultations. Mon–Fri8am–5pm 03 9890 1811

-Artificial Insemination is the name given to a procedure where sperm are placed into the female reproductive system by means other than intercourse.
-IUI is the most common form of AI used.
+Artificial insemination (AI) is the name given to a procedure where sperm are placed into the female reproductive system by means other than intercourse.
+Intrauterine insemination (IUI) is the most common form of AI used.
 Only doctors can perform AI under the Assisted Reproductive Treatment Act 2008, although a person is not prevented from performing self-insemination.

 IUI is mainly used for: